Congratulations on the Best Paper Award Winners from ICRA 2019 in Montreal, Canada!

 - Technical Leader

-Nominations for the Fellow Class of 2017 are now being accepted.
-To learn more about the Fellow program and the nomination process, visit the About the IEEE Fellow Program page.
+Nominations for the Fellow Class of 2020 are now being accepted.
+To learn more about the Fellow program and the nomination process, visit the Steps to Become an IEEE Fellow page.

 Additional information about the IEEE Fellow program, and a list of RAS Fellows is available HERE.

 RAS-funded projects shall create valuable educational materials in wide variety of RA science and technologies for broad users including young students who are beginning to learn about this area and top-class researchers/practitioners/educators who need the latest advanced knowledge.
 The developed material must be available through an RAS webpage, and distributed worldwide on social media, IEEE Press, conference tutorials, robot competitions and/or exhibitions.

 As a leader in the field of robotics and automation, IEEE RAS is expected to provide valuable educational material to its members and the public.
 However, RAS does not have sufficient content, except for excellent books and conference tutorials.
 The RAS webpage and social media must provide content for education by which people can learn about robotics and automation.